 What is solo reading?

+Each child takes a library book home to read.

+- Prior to choosing, teachers spend time modelling how to choose a book effectively. - Each child's book is checked by the teacher to make sure it is appropriate in both content and challenge.
+To aid this, the library is organised into non-fiction, 'younger' and 'older' fiction. - The child reads the book at home. - The following week, the child liaises with the teacher to change, or keep, their book. - In 'Book Club' sessions, teachers may direct children to an activity to complete alongside their reading for that week. - A signed 'Reading Record' allows parents to communicate with their child's teacher that reading at home has happened regularly which creates a dialogue surrounding the child's reading progress. - In the weekly 'Book Club' session, children discuss their book with their peers and celebrate a love of reading.

 What is group reading?

-Each child takes a library book home to read.
-Prior to choosing, teachers spend time modelling how to choose a book effectively.
-Each child's book is checked by the teacher to make sure it is appropriate in both content and challenge.
-To aid this, the library is organised into non-fiction, 'younger' and 'older' fiction.
-The child reads the book at home.
-The following week, the child liaises with the teacher to change, or keep, their book.
-In 'Book Club' sessions, teachers may direct children to an activity to complete alongside their reading for that week.
-A signed 'Reading Record' allows parents to communicate with their child's reading progress.
-In the weekly 'Book Club' session, children discuss their book with their peers and celebrate a love of reading.
-Each child takes a group reading book home to read.
-In the first session of the half-term, the teacher presents several options of group book to the class.
-Time is spent discussing the books and modelling how to choose a book effectively.
-Children choose which group book they want to read - they're now part of a reading group.
-The teacher records which child has which copy of the book by using a numbering system (number in a circle in the top right of the first page).
-This group is not based on attainment and children do have a choice.
-However, where necessary, the class teacher will use their professional judgement to guide a child, or group of children, towards a specific book.
-If a child doesn't get their first choice of group book, they'll have chance to read this book later in the year.
-In collaboration with the teacher, the group sets their own weekly target page.
-The following week, in their weekly 'Book Club' session, the group meets to discuss the text - teachers typically meet with each group at least once every two weeks.
-If a child chooses to read beyond their target page, that's fine.
+- Each child takes a group reading book home to read. - In the first session of the half-term, the teacher presents several options of group book to the class. - Time is spent discussing the books and modelling how to choose a book effectively. - Children choose which group book they want to read they're now part of a reading group. - The teacher records which child has which copy of the book by using a numbering system (number in a circle in the top right of the first page). - This group is not based on attainment and children do have a choice.
+However, where necessary, the class teacher will use their professional judgement to guide a child, or group of children, towards a specific book. - If a child doesn't get their first choice of group book, they'll have chance to read this book later in the year. - In collaboration with the teacher, the group sets their own weekly target page. - The following week, in their weekly 'Book Club' session, the group meets to discuss the text - teachers typically meet with each group at least once every two weeks. - If a child chooses to read beyond their target page, that's fine.
 They may be provided with another book to read at home and will still contribute to the group discussion each week.